 If you have a special interest in a particular topic, blogging can be a great way to get started making money online.

 Blogging income comes from many different sources including sponsorships, affiliate marketing, advertising income, course sales and more.

 At last count, my blog had 8 income streams which pay me each month.

 The great thing about a blog is how easy and cheap they are to start off.
-If you want to start a blog for profit, check out this guide to choosing a profitable niche: The Beginner’s Guide to Choosing a Money Making Blog Niche
+Click here if you learn more about how to make money blogging.

 As you can see there are lots of ways to starting making money from the internet, even in New Zealand.
 I’ll add to this list as I discover more ways to grow my income online.

 Do you make money online?
 Any tips to share?